bbauska/LFS171x/README.md

 Get started with Hyperledger Fabric today by downloading the source code, accessing the documentation, and joining our community from our website:
 hyperledger.org.

-Hyperledger Fabric is an open source, production ready, permissioned blockchain framework implementation that was designed to serve as a foundation for developing applications or solutions with a modular architecture.
+Hyperledger Fabric is an open-source, production ready, permissioned blockchain framework implementation that was designed to serve as a foundation for developing applications or solutions with a modular architecture.
 It was the first proposal for a codebase (2016), combining previous work done by Digital Asset Holdings, Blockstream's libconsensus, and IBM's OpenBlockchain.
 It graduated from the Hyperledger Incubator in March of 2017.
 Key characteristics of Hyperledger Fabric are:
 <ul>
 <li>High-performance, secure, permissioned blockchain network,</li>